adudu21isme/rbxrulebreakers/README.md

 # Roblox Exploiters and Terms of Service/Community Standards Violators List
-> A list of users which violates the rules of roblox so you can prevent them from joining your Roblox Game
+> A list of users which violates the rules of roblox (that can be considered serious violations) so you can prevent them from joining your Roblox Game

 # Reports and Appeals
+**Before requesting for a user to be added onto the list, it's suggested that you use Roblox's Reporting Features, if you're in the EU, you can visit https://www.roblox.com/illegal-content-reporting and afterwards report the user to roblox there (EU Reports have a higher chance to be accepted than regular roblox reports).**

 Report users by [clicking here](https://github.com/adudu21isme/rbxrulebreakers/issues/new?template=user_report.yaml) or the [discord server](https://discord.gg/U7JstgHdyg)

 List Appeal by [clicking here](https://github.com/adudu21isme/rbxrulebreakers/issues/new?template=appeal.yaml) or the [discord server](https://discord.gg/U7JstgHdyg) (depending on Severity and Context, your appeal may be denied.)

-**Users are ONLY added if they actually broke the rules.**
+**Users are ONLY added if they actually broke the rules.
+Reports and appeals are carefully read if it's a legitimate report/appeal.**

 **Terminated users are likely to be removed from the list.
 If a user was terminated but has been unterminated and was on the list, you can request for them to be readded.**